NtapeKnoxSiwale/Data-Analysis-Project-Portfolio/README.md

 # Data Science Project Portfolio

-This data science project portfolio repository showcases a collection of data science projects that I have completed The projects demonstrate a range of data science skills, including data cleaning, data analysis, data visualization, statistical modeling, machine learning, and more.
+This data science project portfolio repository showcases a collection of data science projects that demonstrate a range of data science skills, including data cleaning, data analysis, data visualization, statistical modeling, machine learning, and more.

-Each project typically includes a description of the problem being addressed, the dataset being used, the techniques and algorithms applied, and the insights gained from the analysis.
+Each project includes a description of the problem being addressed, the dataset being used, the techniques and algorithms applied, and the insights gained from the analysis.

 The repository may also include additional resources, such as code examples, tutorials, and instructional materials, to help others learn and apply the techniques used in the projects.

 ## 1. [Sales Analysis Notebook](./sales_analysis/sales_analysis_2019.ipynb)